 This week, we’re going to talk about three insects you should be on the lookout for this season and what you should do about them.
 Let’s jump right in!

 You’ll notice the presence of the Japanese beetle by the chunks of leaves that you’ll see chewed right down to the veins – or even the browning leaves towards the top of the canopy of the tree.
 These feisty creatures like to feed on trees when it’s warm out and they often chew right through the entirety of the body of the leaf, leaving only it’s skeleton behind.
 When they’re done, the leaf almost looks like a fishing net.

 They’re most prevalent in crabapple, maple and birch trees and love to show up just in time for peak growing season – or whenever the most possible food is available.
-Japanese Beetles are only treatable by pesticides – and those treatments need to be carefully staggered a few weeks apart for maximum impact.
+Japanese Beetles are only treatable by pesticides – and those pest control treatment in Greenland NH need to be carefully staggered a few weeks apart for maximum impact.